-ATE volunteer and Chair of Trustees with particular focus on the BizATE Programme Very experienced in working internationally with small and large businesses in strategy development, coaching and people development.
+Charles is an ATE volunteer and Chair of Trustees with particular focus on the BizATE Programme.
+He is very experienced in working internationally with small and large businesses in strategy development, coaching and people development.

 Gabriel Maanibe - Core BizATE Evaluation Team Member